 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-In about 1 in 3 people with scimitar syndrome, their right pulmonary vein is shaped like a scimitar, a curved Middle Eastern sword.
-Healthcare providers can see this shape on imaging.
+People with this syndrome often have a right pulmonary vein shaped like a scimitar, a curved Middle Eastern sword.
+You can see this shape on imaging.

 Advertisement

-Other times, babies may grow into adulthood without showing any symptoms.
-Most adults with scimitar syndrome remain asymptomatic (show no symptoms).
-Adults who do have symptoms commonly experience:
+Other times, children may grow into adults without showing any symptoms.
+Most adults with scimitar syndrome show no symptoms.
+Adults who do have symptoms often have repeat lung infections and shortness of breath (dyspnea) during physical activity.

-Healthcare providers may use several tests to identify scimitar syndrome.
-These imaging tests tell providers about the size of your right lung and right pulmonary artery:
+Healthcare providers may use several tests to diagnose scimitar syndrome.
+These imaging tests tell providers about the size of your baby’s right lung and right pulmonary artery.
+They also show the heart on the wrong side of the chest and the pulmonary vein in the wrong place.
+Tests include:

-Your provider may also do cardiac catheterization, where they inject dye to look at your blood vessels and measure the pressures in your lungs and your body.
+Your provider may also do a cardiac catheterization (angiogram).
+They do this to look at your baby’s blood vessels and measure pressures in their lungs and body.

 During surgery, a cardiac surgeon (heart doctor who does surgery) may: